lshannon/spring-cloud-data-flow-setup/README.md

 dataflow:>

 ```
 The stream can now be seen in the UI

 ![alt text](images/pcf-admin-ui-stream.png "PCF Admin UI Stream")

-In the apps console we can see a microservice (Spring Boot) for each task in the stream.
+In the apps console we can see a Micro Service (Spring Boot) for each task in the stream has been deployed and given a route.
+They are also bound to the Rabbit and Redis services.

 ![alt text](images/deployedstream.png "Microservices In PCF")